jdeguire/pic32clang_docs/source/using_device_features.md

 #define ADC_FLTCTRL_OVRSAM_128_SAMPLES          (ADC_FLTCTRL_OVRSAM_128_SAMPLES_Val << ADC_FLTCTRL_OVRSAM_Pos)
 ```

 In most cases, it is probably easier to use the second set.
-Here are a couple of examples to show how
+Here is an example to show how you could
-you could use these.
+use these.

 ```c
 // First clear CTRLA.MODE to remove the old value.